knyghtmare/Electrifyre/README.md

-# Aragwaithi_Campaign
+# Electrifyre: An Aragwaith Story

 ## About Add-on

 A Single-Player camapign for the [Battle for Wesnoth](https://www.wesnoth.org/) turn-based strategy game with the goal of introducing the Aragwaithi faction to players.
-It has 3 scenarios and is mostly aimed for beginners.
+It has 4 scenarios and is mostly aimed for beginners.

 ### Campaign Specifics